 - Grand and Reserve Grand Winners

-- Immediately after selection
+- o Immediately after selection

-- In drug testing area
+- o In drug testing area

 - Randoms

-- After class
+- o After class

-WHAT SAMPLES ARE COLLECTED?
+WHAT SAMPLES ARE COLLECTED AT THE SHOW?

 - Swine

-- Urine samples only
+- o Urine sample

-- Cattle, Sheep & Goat
+- Cattle, Sheep & Goats

 - Blood sample

-- Hair/urine sample

 IMPORTANT NOTE FOR EXHIBITORS

 - If your animal is being drug tested, you will have paperwork to complete while your animal is being collected. - It is very important that the collection paperwork matches the ethics affidavit. - Exhibitors and their parent/guardian will need to sign the paperwork after collection.